Buying Your First Fishing Rod And Reel (Complete Guide)

 Steps to use a spinning reel:

-First, hold the reel in your stronger hand.
+- First, hold the reel in your stronger hand.
 Your hand should be in the middle of the reel foot.
 With the reel below the handle, set the drag.
-With your other hand, pull out some line until there is 6 inches beyond the tiptop of the rod.
+With your other hand, pull out some line until there is 6 inches (15.24 cm) beyond the tiptop of the rod.

 Note: The most common problem for beginner anglers when using a spinning reel is a twisted line.
-To fix this do the following: open the metal bail and by hand un-spool many yards of line.
+Here’s how to fix it: open the metal bail and by hand un-spool many yards of line.
 Keep un-spooling until the line lies flat, as it does close the bail.
 Finish up by slowly rewinding the handle to reel in the line.

 Baitcasting Versus Spinning Reels